You’ve just built a new website and optimised it perfectly; however, you still may be at the risk of negative SEO attacks.

 c) Premium Tools

-In some cases, website owners need to invest in certain premium backlink tools that can help you dig deeper and investigate any backlink profile you need to.
+In some cases, website owners need to invest in specific premium backlink tools that can help you dig deeper and investigate any backlink profile you need to.
 It is one of the most effective techniques to counter black hat SEO targeting your site.

 Some of these premium backlink tools include: